1896 Duquesne Country and Athletic Club season

-The 1896 Duquesne Country and Athletic Club football season was the second season of competition for the American football team representing the Duquesne Country and Athletic Club (DC&AC) of Pittsburgh, Pennsylvania.
+The Duquesne Country and Athletic Club (DC&AC) of Pittsburgh, Pennsylvania played its second season of American football in 1896.
 The team finished with a record of 6–3–1.

 Season summary

 The team suffered a heavy turnover in personnel from its previous season, with only five players returning.
 It spent much of its early season trying to settle on a stable lineup.

 On November 10, the DC&AC became the first team ever to face a fully professional football team.
 The opponent was the Allegheny Athletic Association, whose players were each to be paid $100 per game.
 The Duquesnes lost the game 12–0 at Exposition Park.
 The "Three A's" would cease to exist after shutting out the Pittsburgh Athletic Club a day later.

 Victories against the Pittsburgh Athletic Club and Greensburg gave the DC&AC a claim as the best of the "big four" Western Pennsylvania athletic clubs (which also included Latrobe).
 The DC&AC however could not match the success of the region's top collegiate team—the undefeated, unscored-upon Washington & Jefferson—to whom they lost 4–0 on Thanksgiving Day.